MandyOkoye/First-Report/README.md

 # UNDERSTANDING THE BUSINESS OBJECTIVES AND USER REQUIREMENT.

-I dived in to understand the business specific requirement and objectives from the business problems, i was able to identify key areas to foccus on the business questions the business need answers to.
+I dived in to understand the business specific requirement and objectives from the business problems, i was able to identify key areas to focus on the business questions the business need answers to.

 # BUSINESS QUESTIONS